tgc-utn/tgc-tools/README.md

 - Camera left view: L
 - Group objects: G

-##How to extend app
+## How to extend app
-The editor currently works with an XML custom format (used by TgcViewer engine).
+The editor currently works with an XML custom format (used by [TGC.Viewer](https://github.com/tgc-utn/tgc-viewer) engine).
 It shouldn't be so difficult to change that in order to support another format.
-- Mesh importing is done in class: TgcViewer/TgcViewer/Utils/TgcSceneLoader/TgcSceneParser.cs
+- Mesh importing is done in class: [TgcSceneParser.cs](/TGC.Tools/Utils/TgcSceneLoader/TgcSceneParser.cs)
-- Mesh exporting is done in class: TgcViewer/TgcViewer/Utils/TgcSceneLoader/TgcSceneExporter.cs
+- Mesh exporting is done in class: [TgcSceneExporter.cs](/TGC.Tools/Utils/TgcSceneLoader/TgcSceneExporter.cs)